B.S. Psychology

 The Psychology program at A&M-Central Texas offers a variety of courses in clinical work, research, applied psychology, and psychological theory.
 Program faculty are researchers who are committed to excellence in education, and have diverse backgrounds reflective of the broad scope of the field of psychology (e.g., abnormal psychology, cognitive psychology, developmental psychology, and social psychology).

-There are many opportunities for psychology majors to conduct research with faculty members exploring a range of topics including program evaluation, responses to trauma, exam anxiety, online learning and more.
+There are many opportunities for psychology majors to conduct research with faculty members exploring a range of topics related to psychology, as well as to gain experience in the application of psychological principles in the undergraduate internship course.

 While the majority of our graduates go on to further study in psychology and are accepted into a graduate program, others have found jobs or advanced in their existing careers at human services agencies within the Central Texas region.